ofdn/OpenSpeaks-Before-AI/datasheet/Santali Common Voice.md

-All good, I like how it is now.
-Windows 11 has some issues with a particular character “j” because of which all websites see this issue.
-Many users might mistake this as an issue of a platform.
+I like how it is now.
+Note that Windows 11 has some issues with a particular Ol chiki character.
+Because of this all websites display the character in an unexpected manner.
+Many users might mistake this as an issue of a platform like Common Voice.

-**SENTENCE COLLECTION**
+**4. Project launching**

+*Questions related to the launching of the project would be included in this section.*

+***4.1 How did you prepare to launch this project?***

-There was no Public Domain licensed sentences.
+There was no Public Domain licensed sentences available in Santali.
 I started a GitHub repo.
-Three of us managed to gather 2,000 sentences.
-Aryan, Ashwani and myself.
-Total 6,000.
-I have contributed 4,000.
-I wish they change to CC-BY CC-BY-SA so that we can bring from Wikipedia and Vikaspedia.
+Two other friends Aryan and Ashwani, and myself managed to gather 2,000 sentences in the beginning.
+I have created 4,000 more sentences and that is how we created a corpus of 6,000 sentences in total.
+I wish Mozilla changes the requirement from Public Domain to CC-BY CC-BY-SA Licenses so that we can bring content from projects like Wikipedia and Vikaspedia.

-Alternative could have been going to uni and requesting teachers.
+An alternative could have been going to universities and requesting professors to engage students and contribute.
+With our limited time we could not go that far.

-***Did you have time?***

-There are only a few of us volunteers.

-**PRIVACY**
+**5. Privacy**

+*This section covers any privacy and ethics related questions.*

+***5.1 Are there any barriers relating to the personal privacy or ethical practices?***

-People are fearful of privacy.
-They fear if anyone can misuse their voice.
+People are afraid of privacy risks.
+They fear if their voice data can be  misused.
 I have tried to explain to people but there is low awareness among people.

-**DIVERSITY**
+**6. Diversity**

+*Questions related to different forms of diversity such as gender and accents.*

+***6.1 What is the current gender distribution of contributors?***

+All contributors are male at the moment.

+***6.2 Are there any plans to grow gender diversity?***

-Not much.
-I think it would be something to discuss and frame a guidelines as the community grow.
-I am making a video tutorial to help new contributors.
+We would frame a guidelines as the community grows but we are only a handful of contributors at the moment.
+I am making a video tutorial to help new contributors while reaching out to potential contributors.

-THINGS TO IMPROVE
+***6.3 How are you addressing accent diversity?***

+There was a question from Mozilla but I could not respond as there are no official or standard names for different Santali accents.
+I think questions related to accents should allow us to provide details and contexts.

+***6.4 Are you facing other issues related to language?***

-As ours is an indigenous language that is written in multiple writing systems, there is always a challenge what the default writing system would be.
+As ours is an indigenous language that is written in multiple writing systems, there is always a challenge with speakers living in different places and writing with different writing systems.
+There is always a debate what the default writing system would be.
 Many other indigenous languages with writing systems have the same issue.
-Community-level discussions on Discord and a consensus is required.
+Community-level discussions (on Discord in the context of Common Voice) and a consensus is required in such cases.

-Accent: There was a question from Mozilla but I could not respond as there are no official or standard name for different accents.
-Questions should allow details to be shared from the community.